nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 function has a signature of, reference to self, returns a reference to a str.
 And initially, this made sense, right?
 Like, you want to describe this error and you want to give a string back and it shouldn't need to be an owned string, because why would it?
-Unfortunately, this has the downside that it can-- it basically has to be a static string or some string that's stored inside the error itself.
+Unfortunately, this has the downside that it can— it basically has to be a static string or some string that's stored inside the error itself.
 But imagine that, like the description for your error wants to refer to a number that is stored inside the error or some other error type or